Why I Won’t Play Into the Rescue vs Breeder Debate

 The dedication and research you put in before choosing your next dog is what makes a difference, not just the place of acquisition.

-Someone whose willing to be put on a year long waiting list for a Retriever pup is dedicated, and my bets are on that they’ll make an awesome owner.
+Someone whose willing to be put on a year long waiting list for a Retriever pup is dedicated, and chances are someone with that level of dedication will make an awesome owner.

 If you are looking for a specific type of dog you might have to wait.
 For example, I wanted a brown male show Newfoundland from a specific line.
 I wasn’t the only one who wanted this so I had to wait my turn.
 The first litter that came available was a small litter with one brown male that was of show quality.
 I had to wait for the next litter. – So You Think You Want a Show Dog?
 Here’s 9 Things You Should Know, My Brown Newfies & Me